Pseudospin-Triplet Pairing in Iron-Chalcogenide Superconductors

 If $\Phi=0$, $\Delta_{\text{FS}}({\bf k})$ is reduced to $\Delta_s + \Delta_o \vert\lambda_o\vert(k_x^2+k_y^2)$ that is in the isotropic limit.
 The presence of $\Phi$ is the driving force for the anisotropy of $\Delta_{\text{FS}}({\bf k})$.
 When the nematicity $\Phi$ is strong enough, the orbital $\mathbf{d}_o$-vector will be pinned along the $z$-axis, resulting in the so-called orbital-selective pairing states.
-We adopt the realistic parameters for the bulk FeSe SC from Ref.~\cite{kang_prl_2018} to calculate the superconducting gap measured by the quasiparticle interference imaging in Ref.~\cite{sprau_science_2017}.
+We adopt the realistic parameters for the bulk FeSe SC from Ref.~\cite{kang_prl_2018} to calculate the superconducting gap measured by the quasiparticle interference imaging~\cite{sprau_science_2017}.
 In Fig.~\ref{fig3} (b), we show the angular dependence of the pairing gap around the hole pocket at the $\Gamma$-point of FeSe in the presence of nematic order.
-Our theory provides an equally decent fit to the experimental data reported in Ref.~\cite{sprau_science_2017} as the intra-orbital $s+d$-pairing theory proposed by Kang \textit{et al.} in Ref.~\cite{kang_prl_2018}, even though our work uses a simplified model without considering the coupling to the other two electron pockets.
+Our theory provides an equally decent fit to recent experimental data~\cite{sprau_science_2017} as the intra-orbital $s+d$-pairing theory proposed by Kang \textit{et al.}~\cite{kang_prl_2018}, even though our work uses a simplified model without considering the coupling to the other two electron pockets.
 Our theory shows more clearly the role of nematic order on the pairing symmetries.
 Therefore, the theory developed in this work may alternatively explain the experimental evidence of orbital-selective pairings of the FeSe SC in Refs.~\cite{mcqueen_prl_2009,sprau_science_2017}, and reveal a deep connection between nematic SC and spin-singlet orbital-triplet pairings.
+It has to be mentioned that here we only focused on the hole pockets around the $\Gamma$ point and discussed the nematicity-induced gap anisotropy around the hole FS.
+There are other possible mechanisms for gap anisotropy in Fe-based SCs.
+For example, a previous work~\cite{yu2014orbital} discussed, among other things, the anisotropy/isotropy of the SC gap around the electron pockets at the $M$ point, where the degree of anisotropy depends on the $J_1$-$J_2$ magnetic frustration in the proposed five-orbital $t$-$J_1$-$J_2$ microscopic model.